Cardinals vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nolan Gorman and the St. Louis Cardinals head into the first of a four-game series against Spencer Steer and the Cincinnati Reds at Great American Ball Park, Monday at 6:40 PM ET.
+Adam Wainwright and Graham Ashcraft will each get the start when the St. Louis Cardinals and the Cincinnati Reds square off on Tuesday at Great American Ball Park, at 6:40 PM ET.

-The Cardinals are the favorite in this one, at -190, while the underdog Reds have +155 odds to upset.
-The over/under is 10 runs for the contest (with -115 odds on the over and -105 odds on the under).
+The Cardinals are -145 moneyline favorites for this matchup against the Reds (+120).
+The total is 10.5 runs for this contest (with -105 odds on the over and -115 odds to go under).

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.